kmlawson/japanese-empire-mo3335/seminars.md

 * The MIT exhibits have wonderful sources and we will discuss and analyse a few of those which you have found particularly interesting.
 * Between Gordon and Beasley, we now should have a basic skeleton of the major events in Japanese imperialism, we will review these
 * We will ask ourselves what commonalities and differences we see so far between Japan as a coloniser and those of other western empires at this time.
-* There may be unassessed or assessed presentations
+* There may be presentations
-* Any time left over we will use to discuss topics for the long essay
+* Any time left over we will use to discuss topics for the long essay and your overviews

 \pagebreak

-### Week 3 - Authority, Ethnography, and Assimilation
+### Week 2 - Authority, Ethnography, and Assimilation

 **Primary Source Reading:** 45 pages